skalyaanamoorthy/PSLMs/README.md

 `git clone https://github.com/chaconlab/korpm`

-You will need to compile korpm with the gcc compiler:
+You will need to compile KORPM with the GCC compiler:

 `cd korpm/sbg`